retrosight/rest/guidelines.md

 	* This pattern MUST NOT be a substitute for proper handling of [Hypermedia as the Engine of Application State](#links-hateoas) or [Related Data](#related-data).

 ####<a name="creating-resources"></a>Creation of Resources and Representations

+> A more in-depth example of this principle can be found in [resource-and-representation.md](/resource-and-representation.md).

 * Services MAY create as many representations as is needed.
 	* Services are encouraged to do so in order to logically order the resources and representations.